Ways of Working – Why it continues to steal the headlines

 In 2023, it is key to managing scarce resources, driving efficiency, and adapting to changing business/market needs.

-The name says it all: It is an approach to business planning and, in particular, setting priorities that involve greater discipline & rigour.
+The name says it all: It is an approach to business planning and, in particular, setting priorities that involve greater discipline & rigor.

-In 2022, ‘Disciplined Prioritization’ emerged as an essential part of the senior leader’s strategy toolkit.
-It was crucial for managing scarce resources consolidation & efficiency drives & adapting to changing business & market needs.
+‘Disciplined Prioritization’ is emerging as an essential part of the senior leader’s strategy toolkit.
+It was crucial for managing scarce resources, consolidation & efficiency drives & adapting to changing business & market needs.

-Throughout 2022, Disciplined Prioritization proved essential during growing uncertainty and slowing growth.
-However, it is a skill leaders will need well into 2023 and beyond.
+Disciplined Prioritization proved essential during growing uncertainty and slowing growth.
+However, it is a skill leaders will need well into the future.

 A New Set of Challenges